Blackhawk-TA/dynoBot/README.md

 	"token": "your discord bot token"
 }
 ```

+**IMPORTANT: When you fork this project, don't upload the security.json to your repository.
+This would allow others to steal your discord token.**

 If you want to use the Wolfram|Alpha module, you'll need their API key in the security.json as well.
 You can request a free Wolfram|Alpha API key [here](https://products.wolframalpha.com/api/).